 Serve groundnut chutney with Idli, dosa, paniyaram, roti, or as a spread in sandwiches and Enjoy.

-- This peanut chutney goes well with South Indian breakfast dishes like idli, dosas, uttapam, medu vada, paniyaram, or chapati.
+- This peanut chutney goes well with South Indian breakfast dishes like idli, palak moong dal dosa, paneer uttapam, medu vada, paniyaram, or chapati.

-- This chutney can be served as a side dish with hot steamed rice and homemade ghee, or ven pongal.
+- This chutney can be served as a side dish with steamed sona masoori rice and homemade ghee, or ven pongal.

 Storage Suggestions

-Tip.
-While grinding, ensure not to add too much water if you want to store it for more days.
-More moisture means this chutney will spoil faster.
+Tip: While blending, ensure not to add too much water to the chutney if you want to store it for several days, as more moisture can cause it to spoil faster.

-- Peanuts: Always use good quality peanuts.
-Make sure that peanuts are fresh and have not gone rancid.
-Ensure peanuts are roasted well until golden brown on medium-low flame otherwise, they will taste raw in the chutney.
+- Peanuts: Always use high-quality peanuts.
+Ensure they are fresh and not rancid.
+Roast the peanuts thoroughly until golden brown on a medium-low flame to avoid a raw taste in the chutney.

-- Lentils: Lentils, like roasted split urad dal, adds a nutty aroma and texture to the chutney.
+- Lentils: Lentils, like roasted split urad dal, add a nutty aroma and texture to the chutney.

-- Roasting Garlic: Raw garlic is added in many traditional recipes, but roasting helps remove the pungent smell.
+- Roasting Garlic: Many traditional recipes use raw garlic, but roasting helps eliminate the pungent smell.

 - Tang: Adding tamarind gives a tang to the chutney.